 The course is ideal for anyone who is anxious about learning to drive, who would get more out of their driving lessons by being more relaxed or who is looking for the best support to help them combat their nerves in the run up to their driving test.

-Our dealing with driving test nerves online course costs £47.95, so for less than £16 per module, you can increase your likelihood of passing your driving test and making all those training hours count!
+Our course costs £34.95 and will increase your likelihood of passing your driving test and making all those training hours count!

 “The course gave me good techniques to help with my driving anxiety and helped me understand some of the reasons I might feel that way.”